WebAssembly/module-linking/design/proposals/module-linking/Explainer.md

 instance type can themselves be instance types, this process must be performed recursively.

-For imports of type `(global externref)` (i.e., an immutable core WebAssembly global storing a value of type `externref`), the imported Module Record is first converted to a [Namespace Object] via [`GetModuleNamespace()`] and then converted to a `(global externref)` as a normal JavaScript value.
-This allows the importing adapter module to dynamically access the fields of the Namespace Object by calling other imported functions (such as `Object.get()`).
-In the future, other compatible types (e.g., `handle` Interface Types) could be included in this case.

-Otherwise, if the import cannot accept a Namespace Object (and would error otherwise), the import is treated like a JavaScript [Imported Default Binding] and the Module Record is converted to its default value.
+Otherwise, the import is treated like a JavaScript [Imported Default Binding] and the Module Record is converted to its default value.
 This allows, for example, a single level import of a function:
 ```wasm